zakzzzelz/Xstro/readme.md

-### Xstro MD WhatsApp Bot
+## Full Featured Javascript Baileys Web API

-<p>This is a simple WhatsApp bot I made to make using WhatsApp faster and easier.
+<p>Xstro is a simple WhatsApp bot I made to make using WhatsApp faster and easier.
 It fully depends on the XSTRO API where all the functionality is processed.
 I used Axios to keep it lightweight and fast.
 All you need is a decent internet connection from your server.</p>

 ### SETUP